-- our future revenue, cost of revenue, operating expenses and cash flows; - anticipated trends, growth rates and challenges in our business and in the markets in which we operate; - the effect of general macroeconomic conditions, including, but not limited to, the impact of foreign currency fluctuations, interest rates, inflation, recession risks and public health emergencies, such as the coronavirus ("COVID-19") pandemic, on our business, operations, and financial results and the business and operations of our customers and potential customers; - our beliefs, objectives and strategies for future operations, including plans to invest in international expansion, research and development, and our sales and marketing teams, and the impact of such investments on our operations; - · changes in management and anticipated effects thereof; - effects of current and prospective acquisitions and the integration thereof, including that of our recent acquisition of Hearsay Social, Inc. ("Hearsay"); - our ability to increase sales of our products; - · maintaining and expanding our end-customer base and our relationships with our Publisher Network; and - sufficiency of cash to meet cash needs for at least the next 12 months.
+- our future revenue, cost of revenue, operating expenses and cash flows; - anticipated trends, growth rates and challenges in our business and in the markets in which we operate; - the effect of general macroeconomic conditions, including, but not limited to, the impact of foreign currency fluctuations, interest rates, inflation, recession risks and geopolitical events and shifts, on our business, operations, and financial results and the business and operations of our customers and potential customers; - our beliefs, objectives and strategies for future operations, including plans to invest in international expansion, research and development, and our sales and marketing teams, and the impact of such investments on our operations; - · changes in management and anticipated effects thereof; - effects of current and prospective acquisitions and the integration thereof, including that of our recent acquisition of Hearsay Social, Inc. ("Hearsay"); - · our ability to increase sales of our products; - · maintaining and expanding our end-customer base and our relationships with our Publisher Network; and - sufficiency of cash to meet cash needs for at least the next 12 months.